Join the MNA

 • disabled nurses and nurses on leaves of absence

-• The membership is for nurses in collective bargaining units and is organized into geographical areas called regional councils throughout the state:
+• The MNA members are further linked by geographical and legislative areas called regional councils throughout the state:

 • Region One - Berkshire, Hampden, Hampshire & Franklin Counties